 When it comes to mounting these, you need a rooftop tent rack.
 Sometimes you can get these with your tent through your tent’s manufacturer, but I would suggest probably getting one you like from outside the tent manufacturer.
 I did a whole post on Toyota Tacoma bed racks, but in short, they are extremely versatile additions to your truck.
 Not only can you mount a tent on top, but there are so many storage, lighting, and hauling options.
 If you get one from the tent’s manufacturer, there is a chance that it may be useful for just the tent, and that’s it.

-Roof racks are around $200 to $700.
+Roof racks for Tacomas are around $200 to $700.
 These can be a little trickier to make sure they work with your tent.
 A common reason people get a roof rack is to have an area to tie down equipment to.
 For that reason, they don’t have to be level or support excessive weight.
 Take a look online to make sure the rack you choose supports or can work with rooftop tents if that’s how you plan to mount your tent.

 A quick word of advice: the bed of your truck is far more capable of supporting weight.
 While the A, B, and C pillars can handle the extra weight on the roof, the roof itself is not entirely designed for it.
 There is a chance the metal can flex and dent.
 Be careful with your selections.